Posted by Alison Arthur on 04 Dec 2018

 Myth 1: Mobile devices are the go-to way to make electronic bill payments

-There’s no denying that Americans love their smartphones, with an estimated 77% of the population owning one.
-And tablets aren’t far behind with an ownership rate of 53%.
-But an analysis of bill payments made via Alacriti’s EBPP solution, Orbipay® EBPP, shows that most users are still making their bill payments on desktop computers.
+There’s no denying that Americans love their smartphones, with almost 84% of the population owning one.
+And tablets aren’t far behind, with an ownership rate of 63%.
+But an analysis of bill payments made via Alacriti’s EBPP solution, Orbipay EBPP, shows that most users are still making their bill payments on desktop computers.

 Myth 2: Electronic bill payments must be made on desktop computers and mobile devices